itsvvill/stockUp/README.md

 ### Signup/Login

-Users can have two options for signing up:
+Users have 3 options for signing up:

 - manually enter email, password, display name
 - using their Google account
+- using their Facebook account

 ### Authenticated User Features

+- Add and view transactions with name, amount, date, and category
+- Filter transactions to view only a specific category
-Once a user is logged in they can add transactions with name, amount, date, and categorize the transaction.
-Users can also search for and view live stock prices via the Finnhub Stock API.
+- View live stock prices via the Finnhub Stock API.

 ## Features to be implemented

 - Social signup and login using a Facebook account
-- Sorting and filtering for transactions by date, amount, name, category
+- Sorting transactions by date, amount, name
 - Storing a list of stocks selected by user
 - Conditionally showing user stock details if the stock is up